Someone once said no good book is ever too long, and no bad book is ever too short!

 A plan for your book that includes a word count helps you not write too little or too much.

-Basically, having an idea of how long you want your book to be helps you work smarter, not harder.
+Basically, having an idea of how long you want your book to help you work smarter, not harder.
 It turns out a better book in the end as well, which means your readers enjoy it more—and you’ll sell more copies.

 This is a common question we get from author entrepreneurs.
 Would you do us a favor to help get the word out about Nina Amir’s article?
-Click here to share this article with your friends…thanks!
+Share this article with your friends…thanks!